Suzuki Style - Short Term - Studio Policies & FAQs - What You'll Need

 - Please be sure to put identification on the inside and outside of the case with your name, phone number, email, and physical address.
 A luggage tag on the handle and a business card or index card tucked inside will do the job.
 Some music stores sell 'fun' ID tags (like luggage tags) with musical notes, instruments or other pictures on them.

 - You'll also need a rubber band with a shoulder sponge which stays flexible when dry.
-Several layers of soft foam shelf liner may also work.
+I recommend Michael Kimber's PolyPad as a good starter sponge, and usually have a few in my studio to lend out.
+Alternatively, several layers of soft foam shelf liner may also work.
 (Do not get a dish sponge which becomes stiff as it dries out or which has an abrasive side).
 A Shoulder Rest may be recommended for some students.
 The purpose is to prevent the left shoulder from rising up in a tense position when you play the instrument.
 It keeps the instrument from sliding around on the shoulder, and makes it more comfortable to hold.
 Your teacher will show you an example of what kind of a sponge to buy, or there may be sponges and rubber bands available at the lesson.
 Some violin shops include a sponge with purchase or rental of the instrument, but it might not be the right height or shape for the student.
 We will customize as much as possible during the first few lessons.

 - Finally, you'll need something which will give you a tuning note every day.
 For example: an "A" tuning fork, a pitch pipe with an "A," a smartphone or tablet with a tuning app like "Cleartune", a recently tuned piano at home, an electronic keyboard, a metronome with a "tuning A," the tuning tracks from Kerstin Wartberg's "Step by Step" audio recordings, etc. Your teacher will show you how to tune the instrument.